ppc64le/capi-rowcache/README.md

 ## Download

 Go to the [release page](https://github.com/hhorii/capi-rowcache/releases) and download the latest capi-rowcache.jar and capiblock.jar.
+For Cassandra 4.x, download capi-rowcache-4.jar instead of capi-rowcache.jar.

 ## How to run

-CAPI-RowCache was tested on Cassandra 3.10.
+CAPI-RowCache was tested on Cassandra 3.10 and 4.x.
 It should work with other 3.x releases, too.
 If you need help in running CAPI-RowCache on other versions of Cassandra, please raise an issue.

 This section explains how to run CAPI-RowCache with a machine with CAPI-Flash.
 The next section describes how to run CAPI-RowCache in the emulation mode.